-- At Allcare Nursing Services you have the right to accept or decline any assignment offered to you.
+- 1. At Allcare Nursing Services you have the right to accept or decline any assignment offered to you.
 When you accept an assignment, Allcare Nursing Services considers that a commitment on your part to arrive on time, appropriately dressed and prepared to work. - 2.
 Please use good judgement when scheduling yourself to work.
 When circumstances do arise that require you to cancel out, Allcare Nursing Services is always willing to listen and evaluate the problem with you. - 3.
 Allcare Nursing Services realizes that on rare occasion there may be circumstances which will cause an employee to cancel, if you must cancel: - a.
 Notify Allcare Nursing Services immediately.
 We will notify the hospital after having arranged a replacement. - b.
-Should you arrive for work and be cancelled, you will be compensated for four (4) hours pay.
-NOTE: You may be asked to remain on duty for the four hours, not necessarily on the unit that you have been originally assigned.
-Should you decline, it will be considered forfeiture of the compensation pay. - c.
+Should you arrive for work and be cancelled, you will be compensated for two (2) hours pay.
+NOTE: You may be asked to remain on duty for the two hours, not necessarily on the unit that unit that you have been originally assigned. - If an employee cancels a shift with less than 2 hours' notice, the AllCare Nursing will charge the employee an amount equivalent to two (2) hours of their pay rate at the designated facility.
+Conversely, if the agency cancels an employee with less than 2 hours' notice before the scheduled shift, AllCare Nursing will compensate the employee with a late cancellation fee equivalent to 2 hours of their pay rate at the designated facility at the time of cancellation. - c.
 If you are unable to complete an assignment because of illness or emergency, notify the Nursing Supervisor immediately as well as Allcare Nursing Services.
 Complete your time card and sign-in sheet accordingly.